cetinsamet/closed-form-sample-probing/README.md

 **P.S.** <ins>In case of a problem of reaching data using link above</ins>, the exact same proposed splits can be found [here](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly) (not including FLO and any finetuned features) and [here](https://github.com/akshitac8/tfvaegan) (including all).

 ## Installation
-For the installation details, please check [tfvaegan](https://github.com/akshitac8/tfvaegan) since the provided scripts (under <i>scripts</i> folder) train TF-VAEGAN model with and without sample probing.
+For the installation details, please see [tfvaegan](https://github.com/akshitac8/tfvaegan) since the provided scripts (under <i>scripts</i> folder) train TF-VAEGAN model with and without sample probing.

 Training logs of <i>validation</i> and <i>test</i> phases of the presented results in the paper can be found under <i>logs</i> folder.